AndersMunch/wxdo/README.rst

 editing.
 If it does, it should callback the callback passed to it using ``SetLayoutCallback`` after the size has changed, to let outer layers know that a ``Layout`` may be necessary to adjust the positions of other controls around it.

+Implement ``NotifyPosition`` to be informed of what position in the list the editor's at.
+This is useful for changing the appearance to match the background colour for the position.
+Takes two parameters ``index``, a 0-based index, and ``bgcol``, the background colour.
+Remember that the background colour alternates for even and odd indexes, so when the editor is moved up or down the list, the background colour should change to match.

 wxdo.sizers